esarnb/TrainScheduler/README.md

 ## Acknowledgments

-* This application uses the Firebase Realtime Database to store and retrieve train data.
+* This application uses Google's Firebase Realtime Database to store and retrieve train data.

-* JQuery is used to update and append elements to the Train Schedule Table.
+* JQuery is used to append and update elements to the Train Schedule Table.